 • Flow cytometry: Flow cytometry measures the number of cells in a sample and their characteristics, such as shape, size, and the presence of tumor markers.

-• Gene mutation testing: Doctors can look for changes in certain genes to get an idea of a person’s likely outlook.
+• Gene mutation testing: Doctors can look for changes in certain genes to understand a person’s likely outlook.

 • Fluorescence in situ hybridization (FISH): FISH counts chromosomes or genes in cells and tissues, which helps a doctor diagnose cancer and decide on the best treatment approach.